Bronzy jacamar: Description

 The bronzy jacamar is 19 to 22 cm long and weighs 15 to 18 g.
 The male's crown and face are dark metallic greenish blue.
 The rest of the upper parts and the breast are metallic bronzy green and sometimes have a slight purple gloss.
 It has a black chin and white throat and belly; the latter appears speckled with black.
 The female differs by having the sides of the face dark gray and the throat and belly buff or yellowish.

 Distribution and habitat

-According to a 2016 map, the bronzy jacamar is found in southern Venezuela, far eastern Colombia, much of west-central Brazil, far northern Bolovia, and far southeastern Peru.
+According to a 2016 map, the bronzy jacamar is found in southern Venezuela, far eastern Colombia, much of west-central Brazil, far northern Bolivia, and far southeastern Peru.
 However, there are eBird reports across southern Colombia and one in Ecuador since then that have not been further evaluated.

 The bronzy jacamar is found in a wide variety of habitats.
 Cornell University's Birds of the World describes them as "Edges and clearings of primary and secondary terra firme and várzea (igapó) forests, white-sand campinarana in Amazonia, wooded savannas and (at least in coastal French Guiana) marshes scattered with woodlots, regularly along streams and rivers in lowlands; locally to 900 m [2950 ft].
 Occurs locally in gallery forest, dry forest and cerrado in Brazil, where it occupies light undergrowth and open lower canopies."